 Supported by a bachelor’s degree in industrial and systems engineering from the Georgia Institute of Technology from 1977 and a master’s degree in engineering management from George Washington University from 1997, Dwighd D. Delgado has served as the founder and sole member of Strategic Operations Solutions LLC in Gaithersburg, Maryland, since 2000.
-Prior to this appointment, he was an account manager for the Maryland Manufacturing Extension Partnership, operations manager for PremaTech Advanced Ceramics and vice president of manufacturing for Clear Align LLC.
+Dwighd was also an account manager for the Maryland Manufacturing Extension Partnership, operations manager for PremaTech Advanced Ceramics and vice president of manufacturing for Clear Align LLC.
 Furthermore, he excelled as the director of manufacturing at Janos Technology, as the vice president of operations at NDC Infrared Engineering, and as a consultant and project manager for Brüel & Kjær Vibro GmbH in Darmstadt, Germany.

 Among the notable highlights of his career, Mr. Delgado was instrumental in facilitating more than $5 million in economic impacts through the Maryland Manufacturing Extension Partnership between 2014 and 2016.
 Likewise, he facilitated a business turnaround by improving the EBITDA by 57.5 percent in the second half of 2007 and 24.7 percent in the first half of 2008 for Janos Technology, leading to a planned successful liquidity event of more than $130 million.
-At Brüel & Kjær Vibro GmbH, he saved 200 jobs and ensured the company’s viability by developing innovative world-class multitier supply chains within six months in 2004.
+At Brüel & Kjær Vibro GmbH, he saved 200 jobs and ensured the company’s viability by developing innovative world-class multi-tier supply chains within six months in 2004.
 At Fusion UV Systems, he facilitated a 15.7 percent average annual growth rate in business from $17 million in 1990 to $84 million in 2001.